Introduction to Shortest Path First Protocol

 Dijkstra’s Algorithm

-Dijkstra’s algorithm was published in 1959 and the name of the creator was Edsger Dijkstra so it named after its creator.
+Dijkstra’s algorithm was published in 1959, and the creator’s name was Edsger Dijkstra, so it was named after its creator.
 OSPF(Open Shortest Path First) and IS-IS (Intermediate System-to-Intermediate System )protocols use Dijkstra’s algorithm to calculate the best path for a source to destination.
-The Dijkstra’s algorithm is usually referred to as the shortest path first (SPF) algorithm.
-The algorithm uses the addition of cost besides each path, from source to destination; to determine the total cost of a route.
-The route with the lowest cost has considered the best route and route with the highest cost has considered the worst route.
+Dijkstra’s algorithm is usually called the shortest path first (SPF) algorithm.
+The algorithm uses the addition of cost beside each path, from source to destination, to determine the total cost of a route.
+The route with the lowest price is considered the best route, and the route with the highest cost is regarded as the worst.

 Shortest Path First Protocol (SPF) Example

-In the figure below, the link between each router has labeled with cost value.
-There are three paths for R1 LAN to R6 LAN and vice versa.
-As shown in the figure the lowest cost is 37, so this is the shortest path sending date between LAN R1 and LAN R6.
-Each router containing SPF (Shortest path first) Algorithm determines its own cost to each destination in the topology.
+The link between each router is labelled in the figure below with a cost value.
+There are three paths from R1 LAN to R6 LAN and vice versa.
+The figure shows that the lowest cost is 37, so this is the shortest path for sending data between LAN R1 and LAN R6.
+Each router containing the SPF (Shortest path first) Algorithm determines its own cost to each destination in the topology.

-If you notice that path 2 has a least in hop count, but the shortest path is path 3; because the cost to reach R2 to R5 is 20 and higher than the cost from R2 to R5 through R4 which is 11.
+If you notice that path 2 has the least hop count, but the shortest path is path 3; the cost to reach R2 to R5 is 20 and higher than the cost from R2 to R5 through R4, which is 11.

 Link-State Routing Protocol » Networkustad